EUROPEAN CHEER LEAGUE

 – 11th and lower = 0 pts

-The 100 point system is what determines the points awarded for a team’s final placement.
-If a tie occurs at a competition, a team will be awarded the points for a team that has placed two spots down.
-Example: If there is a tie for 1st place and a team is the next highest after the tie, then this team will be awarded the points for a 3rd place team.
+The 100 point system is what determines the points awarded for your final placement.
+If a tie occurs at a competition, you will be awarded the points for a team that has placed two spots down.
+Example: If there is a tie for 1st place and your team is the next highest after the tie, then your team will be awarded the points for a 3rd place team.

 III.
 Placement Points

-- 5 points awarded for each team your team outscores will be given up to the 15th place.
+– 25 points awarded for each team your team outscores

-These points will be awarded for scoring higher than other teams in the division at an ECL competition.
-Example: A team places 2nd in a division with 5 other teams in it.
-This team will receive 15 points for outscoring 3 other teams (3 x 5pts).
+These points will be awarded for scoring higher than other teams in your division at a competition.
+Example: Your team places 2nd in a division with 5 other teams in it.
+Your team will receive 75 points for outscoring 3 other teams (3 x 25pts).

 Foreign teams (teams from non-ECU members) that are participating on the ECL competition are also taken into account when placement points are calculated for the ECU teams.
 However, foreign teams do not get any ECL points since they are not eligible to participate in the ECL.